 Any family with three or more children enrolled at LCS simultaneously will receive a 25% discount for the third and each additional child.
+This applies to only 5 day enrollment in Preschool.

 Full time local pastors in full-time church (not para-church or other non-profit) and full-time missionaries with organizations that hold a similar statement of beliefs may receive up to a 40% tuition discount for their dependent children.
 Discount will be determined upon receipt of a completed application, school board sub-committee recommendation, school board approval, and availability of funds.
 A letter from the employing church verifying full-time employment is required before approval.